azagniotov/stubby4j/README.md

 * Easily swappable data config files to run different data sets and responses.
 * All-in-one stub server to handle mock data with less need to upkeep code for test generation

+## Running in Docker
+stubby4j Docker images are hosted on https://hub.docker.com/r/azagniotov/stubby4j.
+Alternatively you can build your own image locally using the project See the [Dockerfile](Dockerfile)

 ## Building
 stubby4j is a multi-module Gradle v6.2.2 project